StudioEtrange/ConfigTree/docs/getting_started.rst

 By default ``configtree`` command outputs the whole configuration in JSON format.
 You can specify ``--branch`` or ``-b`` option, to get only portion of the configuration.
 You can also specify an output format using ``--format`` or ``-f`` option.
-For instance, to get only database settings in shell-script format, use the following command:
+For instance, to get only database settings in shell script format, use the following command:

 ..  code-block:: bash